GeorgeRPu/intro-to-software-engineering/src/ops/observability.md

 Sum
 : For each time interval, sum the values of all datapoints.
 For count style metrics, this statistic usually makes the most sense.
 For example, if the metric is the number of errors, using a sum statistic over a 5 minute period shows the total number of errors every 5 minutes.

 There are many more possible statistics.
 For example, [AWS CloudWatch has 12 statistics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Statistics-definitions.html).
-Below you can see an example of a time series with 100 datapoints and the average, max, median, and min statistics.
+Below is an example of a time series with 100 datapoints and the average, max, median, and min statistics.

 ```{code-cell}
 %config InlineBackend.figure_format = 'retina'